TCLee-tech/Training-custom-ML-model-with-Vertex-AI/README.md

 Reference:
   - [Discover object storage with the gcloud tool](https://cloud.google.com/storage/docs/discover-object-storage-gcloud)
   - [gcloud storage cp](https://cloud.google.com/sdk/gcloud/reference/storage/cp)

+To upload a dataset from your local computer to Google Cloud Storage, use the syntax `gcloud storage cp [source url] gs://[GCS bucket name]`.
+  - use the full [source url path] from the "Properties" option of the right-click menu for the file/folder.
+  - if upload is successful, an output "Completed files number of files/total number of files | xxx/xxxB" would be printed in the terminal.
+  - succeessful upload can also be verified from the Google Cloud Console > Cloud Storage > [Bucket] content.
+  - either the gcloud CLI or Cloud Shell can be used to upload a local dataset.

 #### Step 3: Write training code
 Create new directory called `flowers` and change to this directory: